astridx/meinblog/content/posts/joomla/21joomla-aktionen-in-der-werkzeugleiste.en.md

 ![Joomla actions in the toolbar](/images/j4x21x1.png)

-> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t16...t17)[^github.com/astridx/boilerplate/compare/t16...t17] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t16...t17)[^github.com/astridx/boilerplate/compare/t16...t17] and copy these changes into your development version.

 ## Step by step